MoatazBadawy/MoatazBadawy/README.md

 I'm the Owner of [sunset hadith](https://github.com/MoatazBadawy/Sunset-hadith) – The app that uses by +3K users.
 * I know Java, Kotlin and some of python to play with the AWESOME Scripts around the world.
-* Cuntrrly I am working with My favorite programming language "@Kotlin".
+* Cuntrrly I am working with My favorite programming language *Kotlin.
-* My English language skills?
-Test me and you will Decide your answer.

-If you have any questions about Kotlin or android or like to be one of my connection, follow me on Linkedin: [linkedin.com/moataz-badawy](https://www.linkedin.com/in/moataz-badawy/) It makes me really happy to communicate with programmers, whatever their experience is :D
+* If you have any questions about Kotlin or android or like to be one of my connection, follow me on Linkedin: [linkedin.com/moataz-badawy](https://www.linkedin.com/in/moataz-badawy/) It makes me really happy to communicate with programmers, whatever their experience is :D

 ## Open source I loved 🏂
 - 🕌 [Sunset hadith](https://github.com/MoatazBadawy/Sunset-hadith) — Best App to learn RestAPI, RxJava, MVVM, Room, and mixed Kotlin code with Java.